How to Validate QR Code Checksums and Apply Fault Tolerance in C#

 arrow pointer

 QR codes use Reed-Solomon error correction to detect and repair damage to the encoded data.
-The correction level — Low (7%), Medium (15%), Quartile (25%), or High (30%) — determines what percentage of codewords can be lost and still be recovered.
-This is set at generation time via QrOptions and the error correction how-to covers the configuration in detail.
+The correction level (Low at 7%, Medium at 15%, Quartile at 25%, or High at 30%) determines the percentage of codewords that can be lost and still be recovered.

-On the reading side, the checksum validation happens internally during decoding.
-IronQR's ML-powered scanner locates the QR symbol, extracts the data modules, runs the Reed-Solomon decode, and either succeeds or discards the result.
-The QrResult class does not expose a .Confidence property — if a result exists in the returned IEnumerable<QrResult>, the checksum passed.
-If decoding failed, the collection is empty.
+On the reading side, checksum validation runs internally during decoding.
+The QrResult class does not expose a confidence property; if a result exists in the collection, the checksum passed.
+If decoding fails, the collection is empty.

 :path=/static-assets/qr/content-code-examples/how-to/checksum-and-fault-tolerance/checksum-validation.cs